lLexsonl/cauca-agro-sos/README.md

 from werkzeug.utils import secure_filename
 from werkzeug.datastructures import  FileStorage
 ```

-If use virtual an environment search the file in this possible options:
-`venv/lib/site-packages/flask_uploads.py`
-`venv/lib/python3.X/site-packages/flask_uploads.py`

-3. Now we can start the app
+4. Now can start the app doing
 `flask run`

 # For login as admin